Piano Sonata No. 4 (Mozart)

-Wolfgang Amadeus Mozart's Piano Sonata No. 4 in E-flat major, K. 282/189g, (1774) is a piano sonata in three movements:
+Wolfgang Amadeus Mozart's Piano Sonata No. 4 in E♭ major, K. 282/189g, (1774) is a piano sonata in three movements:

 A typical performance takes about 12 minutes.

 Mozart wrote the work down during a visit to Munich for the production of La finta giardiniera from late 1774 to the beginning of the following March.

 The first movement is in sonata form.
-The second movement consists of two minuets, of which the first one is in the dominant key of B-flat major and the second one moves to the tonic (home) key of E-flat major, after which the first minuet in B-flat major is repeated, resulting in an A–B–A form overall.
-The third movement is also in sonata form and returns in the home key in E-flat major.
+The second movement consists of two minuets, of which the first one is in the dominant key of B♭ major and the second one moves to the tonic (home) key of E♭ major, after which the first minuet in B♭ major is repeated, resulting in an A–B–A form overall.
+The third movement is also in sonata form and returns in the home key in E♭ major.